What is workflow process mapping?

 When in Doubt, Map it Out

 Workflow mapping is more than just presenting your processes in boxes and circles.
 It helps you map out processes in a visually appealing way to simplify the complexities surrounding it.
 There are different ways to use business process mapping, but they all lead to operational efficiency when carried out properly.

 Workflow process mapping doesn’t have to be difficult; you can take the back-of-the-napkin approach to draw out processes on a whiteboard and establish clarity on your processes.
-Once you have workflow mapping sorted out, go for a do-it-yourself process management tool like KiSSFLOW to create simplified workflow apps for your teams.
+Once you have workflow mapping sorted out, go for a do-it-yourself process management tool like KiSSFLOW to create simplified workflow automation apps for your teams.